Silvia Bulfone-Paus: Scientific misconduct investigations

+In December 2010, the journal Transplantation stated they were retracting another of Bulfone-Paus’ papers.
+The article, published in 2000, was retracted because of “inaccurate information” for two figures contained in the paper.
+The post-doctoral students were not listed as contributing authors.

+In December 2012, Germany's main research funding agency DFG completed its investigation into Bulfone-Paus’ laboratory and found that Bulfone-Paus was grossly negligent in her supervision and retroactively sanctioned her from applying for funding for three years.

 Personal life

 Bulfone-Paus is married to Ralf Paus, a professor in Dermatology at the University of Münster in Germany.
 Paus also holds a position as Professor of Cutaneous Medicine at the University of Manchester.
 Bulfone-Paus and Paus have three children.